+HE257/9.428 Emergency Medical Technician (A, B) I

-HE257/9.428 Enhanced Emergency Medical Technician I (A/B) 8 credits (69 lec, 69 lab, who attends any ill, injured or disabled person in connection with his transportation by ambulance.
+Prepares individuals for state certification as an Emergency Medical Technician Level I, as required by ORS 485.500.
+Emergency Medical Technician as defined means "a person who attends any ill, injured or disabled person in connection with his transportation by ambulance.
 Police officers, fire fighters and other personnel serving in a dual capacity, one of which meets the definition of 'Emergency Medical Technician' are Emergency Medical Technicians within the meaning of this law."